tundish/repo_of_the_unknown/blog/content/001_signing_up.md

 It's the end of October.
 I've been fixing a couple of bugs in [Balladeer](https://tundish.github.io/balladeer).
 I'm happy with it.
 The code feels pretty solid now.

-Maybe it could use just one more teaching example though.
-No ideas yet however.
+Maybe it could use just one more teaching example?
+No ideas yet, however.

 In any case, it's going to be a big weekend.
 New Zealand are playing South Africa in the final of the Rugby World Cup.